 A weekly check-up of gender, medicine, and history in the news

-- The strange history of microfilm.
+- The shady history of big sugar.